Step 1: Navigate to Push Notification Dashboard

 As you log into your dashboard, you’ll see the screen below.
 Click on the Push icon to navigate to Taplytics’ Push platform.

-Here, you’ll see the Push dashboard where you can get a high-level overview of the performance of your push notifications that were sent in the last 30 days.
+Here, you’ll see the Push dashboard where you can see a list of pushes that have been created.

 Step 2: Click on “Create New Push” button in the top right corner